NaviNet-OSS/ImageFeeder/README.md

-When a new file appears in any directory matching `Logs\ABC\\*\\*\\assets\screenshots`, `imagefeeder.py` will move it to `IN-PROGRESS` and upload it to Applitools Eyes (though see below).
-As a special case, a file named `done` (configurable with `--done`) is taken as a signal to stop watching the directory.
+When a new file appears in any directory matching `Logs\ABC\\*\\*\\assets\screenshots`, `imagefeeder.py` will move it to `IN-PROGRESS` and upload it to Applitools Eyes.
 When it stops watching, it moves all files from `IN-PROGRESS` to `DONE` on success and `FAILED` on failure.
 Failure means the images did not match the baseline.
 Success means the images matched the baseline, or there was no baseline.

 By default, images are uploaded in the order they appear in the directory.
 To avoid race conditions, you can turn on indexing using, for example, `--index